gvwilson/sensibleadventures/wrestler/wrestler.md

 and waves at the two men approaching her.

 "Hoy, Luftie," she bellows.
-People sometimes think she has to speak loudly as part of a spell's price, or that she is partly deaf.
+People sometimes think she is partly deaf, or has to speak loudly as part of a spell price.
-Neither is true---she is just loud.
+Neither is true---she is just not a quiet person.
 "Who's your friend?"

 Luft slides onto the bench beside her.
-"This is Chief Walker," he says, jerking his chin at the impassive man standing opposite them.
+"This is Walker," he says,
+nodding at the impassive man standing opposite them.
-There are only a handful of other Nukilik in the alehouse, none of them apparently sober enough to stand.
+There are only a handful of other Nukilik in the alehouse, most too drunk to stand.

 Argasdottir pries Luft's hand off her arm.
-"I can't drink when you do that," she says gently.
+"Can't drink when you do that," she chides him.
 "Have a seat, Walker.
 Karol!
-Karol, get these men some beer!"
+Karol, two more here!"

-"No thank you," Walker says quietly, seating himself on the bench as demurely as a eunuch monk.
+"No thank you," Walker says quietly, seating himself on the bench across from them.
 He looks at the table,
 at Torvane's glass
-sidelong at the drinkers beside him, everywhere but at Torvane and Luft's faces.
+sidelong at the drinkers beside him---everywhere but at Torvane and Luft's faces.

-"No drink?
+"No?
-You're the first I've met here to say that."
+Well, you're the first I've met here to say that."
 Argasdottir takes the mug the aleman hands her, then a second as Luft takes the first from her.
-"So you're the one that goes trapping up into the Bentfathers, then?"
+"Folk here say you know the way up into the Bentfathers, is that right?"

 The Nukilik nods.
 Argasdottir belches and wipes her mouth.